National Childcare Scheme (NCS)

 The NCS website has a step-by-step guide to the online application process.

-A paper-based application became available on 13 March 2020.
 You can apply by post by contacting the Parent Support Centre – see ‘Further information’ below.
 These applications will take longer to process and may affect the start date of the subsidy payment.